Cosmoledo/executr/README.md

 });
 ````

-`element` will now be the jQuery element of `codeSelector`.
-It will have a new attribute called `executr`, this holds the CodeMirror object, the starting options and some jquery elements.
+`element` is an array, where each holds the CodeMirror object, the starting options and two jquery elements.

 ### Other Options
 `window.executr` can be passed the following options